 Military Leave

-In accordance with RCW 38.40.060, any employee who is a member of the Washington National Guard or of any organized reserve or armed forces unit of the United States shall be entitled to and shall be granted military leave of absence from his or her employment for a period not exceeding twenty-one (21) days during each year, beginning October 1st and ending the following September 30th.
+In accordance with RCW 38.40.060, any employee who is a member of the Washington National Guard or of any organized reserve or armed forces unit of the United States shall be entitled to and shall be granted military leave of absence from their employment for a period not exceeding twenty-one (21) days during each year, beginning October 1st and ending the following September 30th.
 Military leave will be in addition to any vacation or sick leave to which the employee might otherwise be entitled and will not involve any loss of privileges or pay.

 Military leave shall be granted in order that the person may take part in active training duty when required to do so by the military service if such duty cannot be taken during non-contract days.

-When military leave is granted, the employee shall receive his or her regular pay from the College.
+When military leave is granted, the employee shall receive their regular pay from the College.

 Uniformed Service Shared Leave Pool